SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 6. Close the **Welcome** window.

-7. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
+7. In Lynne's Outlook Inbox, you should see the spear phishing email with the subject **2 Failed Messages to you** that was sent by the Attack Simulator.
 Select the email to open it and review the details in the body of the message.

 	**NOTE!** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.